Goose Creek (Oneida, Kentucky): Bright's Shade

 Brightshade post office was on the creek itself at various locations through its history.

 Originally Bright's Shade was the home of husband and wife Wiley (born 1838) and Ester Bright, and used as a stopping point for people travelling the creek.

 Coming from Knox County, they had settled at the mouth of Otter Creek on Goose Creek in 1862.

-Postmaster Milton L. Albertson took the name for the postoffice that he established there on 1883-08-06, although the USPS removed the possessive and combined the two words into one.
+Postmaster Milton L. Albertson took the name for the postoffice that he established there on August 6, 1883; the USPS later removed the possessive and combined the two words into one.

 It was located at that and several other points along Goose Creek during its lifetime through to 1984, moving progressively upstream.

 In 1888 it was a mile upstream, by 1898 a further 1.5 mi at the mouth Mud Lick, and by 1906 reaching its final location four miles upstream at the mouth of tributary Mill Creek.

 It was a rural branch from 1968 onwards.

+Icecliff and Asher's Fork

+The Icecliff post office was established on June 18, 1904, by postmaster Green Arthur Sizemore.

+It was located 3 mile upstream on the (Upper) Bear Creek of Red Bird River.

+The name came from a cliff covered with icicles that was across the road from the post office.

+It closed in September 1909 because of a fire in the Sizemores's house.

+In 1918, William Sizemore had a mine on a left branch 2 mile upstream on Upper Bear.

+The post office was reestablished, this time as Ice Cliff on November 30, 1929, by postmaster Allie L. Sizemore.

+Allie's husband Carlo T. Sizemore was Green Arthur's nephew and the new location was at Allie and Carlo's store 0.5 mile upstream of Upper Bear Creek mouth.

+Carlo died in November 1931, and the post office closed in August 1933.

+It was reestablished a second time, this time as Ashers Fork, on January 25, 1940, by postmaster Daisy H. Schaffer.

+It was named for the creek where it was now located, Ashers Fork on Goose.

+Asher's Fork in turn was named after the Asher family of the area.

+Its final location was at the headwaters of Left Fork Asher's Fork, just over the gap from Right Fork Upper Bear Creek's headwaters.